RESEARCH

 As an interdisciplinary lab of clinicians and computer scientists, our research spans natural language processing methods development and clinical translational AI efforts.
 Our core research areas are described below.
 You can find our full publication list here.

-Language Model Knowledge Grounding and Bias
+Large Language Model Evaluation and Oversight

 Selected Papers: